zachdyerdesign/signature-nurses/index.md

 ## Always Caring || Always On Call || Always Working --- For YOU!

-Offering exceptional nurse staffing solutions for critical, acute and long-term care facilities, Signature Nurses offers the most complete network of qualified nurses and aides available in the states of Kansas and Nebraska.
-Available across a wide variety of specialties and assignment lengths, Signature Nurses has the nurse or aide with the exact credentials and background to meet your facility's specific needs.
+Offering exceptional nurse staffing solutions for critical, acute and long-term care facilities, {{ site.title }} offers the most complete network of qualified nurses and aides available in the states of Kansas and Nebraska.
+Available across a wide variety of specialties and assignment lengths, {{ site.title }} has the nurse or aide with the exact credentials and background to meet your facility's specific needs.

-If you're a nurse or aide looking for greater flexibility, additional hours outside your current contract, or a varied routine, Signature Nurses is your one-stop resource for outstanding contract opportunities.
+If you're a nurse or aide looking for greater flexibility, additional hours outside your current contract, or a varied routine, {{ site.title }} is your one-stop resource for outstanding contract opportunities.